Convergence to good non-optimal critical points in the training of neural networks: Gradient descent optimization with one random initialization overcomes all bad non-global local minima with high probability: Introduction

 \section{Introduction}

-Gradient descent (GD) optimization methods for the training of artificial neural networks (ANNs) belong these days to the most heavily employed numerical schemes in the digital world.
+\GD\ optimization methods for the training of \ANNs\ belong these days to the most heavily employed numerical schemes in the digital world.
 In particular, such computational techniques are significantly employed in a multiplicity of applications ranging from text processing and speech recognition to computer vision, just to name a few (cf., e.g., Le Cun et al.~\cite{LeCunBengioHinton2015} and Bottou et al.~\cite[Section 2]{Bottou2018optimization}).

-Despite the ubiquitous presence of GD optimization methods in the training of ANNs, it remains a fundamental open problem of research to provide a rigorous theoretical justification for the practical success of such methods.
-GD optimization methods (by which we mean the negative gradient flow dynamics, deterministic GD schemes, as well as stochastic GD schemes) walk along the negative gradient with the aim to minimize the risk function of the considered supervised learning problem.
+Despite the ubiquitous presence of \GD\ optimization methods in the training of \ANNs, it remains a fundamental open problem of research to provide a rigorous theoretical justification for the practical success of such methods. \GD\ optimization methods (by which we mean the negative gradient flow dynamics, deterministic \GD\ schemes, as well as stochastic \GD\ schemes) walk along the negative gradient with the aim to minimize the risk function of the considered supervised learning problem.
 The fundamental challenge, which arises in the mathematical analysis of such methods, is the fact that there are many non-optimal critical points (many saddle points as well as many non-global local minimum points) in the optimization landscape (cf., e.g.,~\cite{ShokhrukhLocalMinima,Safran2018spurious,Swirszcz2017local}) whose risk values are strictly larger than the optimal risk value (the smallest possible risk value) and that the probability of the domain of attraction of the non-global local minimum points does not vanish (see, e.g., Cheridito et al.~\cite{FlorianEscapeSaddles2022}).

 \layersep{4cm}